bashwiki/bashwiki.github.io/wiki/w_english.md

-# [리눅스] Bash w 사용법
+# [Linux] Bash w: Display who is logged on and what they are doing

 ## Overview
-The `w` command in Bash is a utility that displays information about the users currently logged into the system and their activity.
-It provides a summary of who is logged in, what they are doing, and how long they have been idle.
-This command is particularly useful for system administrators and developers who need to monitor user activity on a multi-user system.
+The `w` command in Bash is used to display information about users currently logged into the system and their activities.
+It provides details such as the username, the terminal they are using, their login time, idle time, and the command they are currently executing.

 ## Usage
 The basic syntax of the `w` command is as follows: